papalozarou/piRouter/README.md

 ![Select `Serial Port`](img/2-serial-port.png)

-Choose `No` for `Would you like a login shell to be accessible over serial?:
+Choose `No` for `Would you like a login shell to be accessible over serial?`:

 ![Choose `No` for `Would you like a login shell to be accessible over serial?`](img/3-login-over-serial.png)